dzavalishin/mqtt_udp/docs/_posts/2019-1-2-Python-Tools.md

 * mqtt_broker_to_udp.py will copy all traffic from MQTT to MQTT/UDP.

-* And bidirectional_gate.py integrates MQTT/UDP and MQTT in both ways.
+* And mqtt_bidir_gate.py integrates MQTT/UDP and MQTT in both ways.

 It has simple loop prevention engine inside which stops same PUBLISH packet to come in reverse direction in 5 seconds after it comes forward.

 * mqtt_udp_to_openhab.py will copy all MQTT/UDP traffic to OpenHAB.

+* openhab_to_udp.py will copy all default sitemap items from OpenHAB to MQTT/UDP

 Of course we need bidirectional gateway for OpenHAB too.